jimmy622001/ECS_Jenkins_Github/docs/TESTING_USAGE.md

    # OR
    brew install go  # macOS with Homebrew

-   # Install pre-commit
+   # Install Make and other build tools
-   pip install pre-commit
+   choco install make -y  # Windows with Chocolatey
+   # OR
+   brew install make  # macOS with Homebrew

    # Install Terraform
    choco install terraform -y  # Windows